cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

 This interface supports creation of a :ref:`Stream; <developers:streams>` sending, reading, and truncating events to and from a stream; and setting the TTL property of a stream.

-Streams may have multiple consumers (for example, multiple Flows), each of which may be a group of different agents (for example, multiple instances of a Flowlet).
+Streams may have multiple consumers (for example, multiple flows), each of which may be a group of different agents (for example, multiple instances of a flowlet).

 Creating a Stream